labgrid-project/labgrid/doc/configuration.rst

 AndroidNetFastboot
 ~~~~~~~~~~~~~~~~~~
-An AndroidNetFastboot resource describes a network device in fastboot state.
+An :any:`AndroidNetFastboot` resource describes a network device in fastboot
+state.

 .. code-block:: yaml